XuecWu/XuecWu/README.md

 ### A full deep learning developer from China.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on AAA
+- 🔭 I’m currently learning at School of Cyber Science and Engineering, Zhengzhou University.
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...